Updated Mar 6, 2023

 If you are not sure about the available space on the roof of your shed, you can use a highly efficient online tool like the PVWatts web app designed by NREL.
 Here you can calculate the required space to install a PV system for your shed, and you can even calculate how much power you can install on the whole roof.
 Keep in mind however, that this tool is oriented to grid-tied PV systems only, so you may need some extra solar power.

-There are different types of solar panels, inverters, solar charge controllers, batteries, and other components, with each of them having additional Ingress Protection (IP) ratings.
+There are a few different types of solar panels, inverters, solar charge controllers, batteries, and other components, with each of them having additional Ingress Protection (IP) ratings.
 If you do not have enough space inside your shed to install the required solar equipment of the PV system, you can look for solar components designed with an IP rating for outdoor usage; we recommend an IP rating of 65 or above.

 In the case of batteries, they might not be protected against water like some PV system components, but you can use battery boxes that can be installed outdoors or even underground.
 However, keep in mind that the batteries must be either lithium or AGM/Gel type models in underground scenarios.